The Oldest Restaurant in the World according to the Guinness Book of Records

 Restaurante Botin was founded in 1725 and from that time onwards the fire in the oven which was used for roasting never went out.
 300 years ago it started off being a small inn where the muleteers and traders came to eat and rest.
 Its situation was close to the Plaza Mayor–Main Square in which the surrounding streets had a multitude of handicraft workshops and most of the other shops of old Madrid were assembled.

 At the end of the 16th century, in the street called “Cuchilleros” meaning Cutler, it got its name from the many workshops being there, was a small one-floor house with a cellar.
 This house, at the back of it, overlooked the walls of Madrid.
 It did not take long for this small house to be displaced by a new building, the one which still exists until today.

-In 1590 against a payment of 150 ducats a license was obtained to have so-called living-in guests.
-This can be proven in the first one of a long list of title deed documents which show that from these early times onwards it was being in function as a restaurant or inn.
+In 1590, against a payment of 150 Ducats, a license was obtained to have so-called living-in guests.
+This can be proven in the first one of a long list of title deed documents which show that from these historic times onwards it was being in function as a restaurant or inn.

 It is assumed that the cellar which is now used as part of the restaurant may be the original one which was used as a foundation for the new building.

 In 1725, the ground floor was restored, and the arches were closed.
 In the past the oven was the main part of a house, it was used for roasting meats.
 The wood of the evergreen oak being used for this process giving the meat a special taste.

 Around 1860, the quest rooms converted into flats and the ground floor redecorated served as a confectioner’s shop.
 Still, the already famous roasted meat dishes continued being served.